ibm-security-innovation/menagerie/README.md

 config](../../blob/master/environments/generic-ami/confs/engines.json)):

 ```
+{"engines": [
-  - name:           # engine queue name
+  { "name": "apktool",                        # engine queue name
-    workers:        # how many workers listening
+    "workers": 2,                             # how many workers listening
-    image:          # regserver:port/new-engine-name:tag
+    "image": "{{regserver}}/apktool:stable",  # regserver:port/new-engine-name:tag
-    cmd:            # engine activation command inside the container
+    "runflags": [                             # additional run flag strings, concatenated with spaces to cmd
+      "--security-opt",
+      "apparmor:menagerie.apktool"
+    ],
+    "cmd": "/engine/run.sh",                  # entry point
-    mountpoint:     # where the engine expects the input
+    "mountpoint": "/var/data",                # where the engine expects the input (is ephemeral docker volume)
-    sizelimit:      # limit on upload size, bytes
+    "sizelimit": 50000000,                    # limit on upload size, bytes
-    inputfilename:  # the script should expect a single file as input, by this name
+    "inputfilename": "sample.apk",            # the script should expect a single file as input, by this name
-    user:           # UID to execute
+    "user": {{uid}},                          # templated, using the UID provided to install. can be HC
-    runflags:       # additional run flag string, embedded as-is into 'docker run' cmd
-    timeout:        # on job execution
+    "timeout": 240                            # seconds on engine run
+  }
+]}
 ```

 * Pull the engine container in the deployed machine